-“Don’t worry, I won’t,” I answered, as Christina and her friends came back to the table and then there was that awkward silence again.
-Until the song Macarena came on and everybody went to dance.
+“Don’t worry, I won’t,” I answered, as Christina and her friends came back to the table, and then there was that awkward silence again.
+Until the song, Macarena came on and everybody went dancing.

 Christina’s friends dragged her to the dance floor.
 One of her friends asked if I wanted to dance and said, “Oh no!
 I can’t dance, you go ahead.”

 She looked at George and he shook his head and said, “Not a chance.”